9623Y/9623Y-Spin-Up-Notebook/README.md

 We are using a sheet of ABS for the ramp to help the flex wheels grab onto the disc and guide it up through the intake and into the launcher.

 ## **End of Entry Thoughts**
+We were able to cut out the sheet of ABS we needed and attach it to the robot.